Chart Color Schemes

 Doveton is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Doveton's population is highly diverse, with 63.7% speaking a language other than English at home and 59.5% born overseas.
-Christianity is the predominant religion, comprising 36.0%.
-However, Islam is significantly overrepresented at 29.6%, compared to Greater Melbourne's average of 11.4%.
+Doveton has a highly diverse population, with 63.7% speaking a language other than English at home and 59.5% born overseas.
+Christianity is the predominant religion in Doveton, comprising 36.0% of its population.
+However, Islam is significantly overrepresented compared to Greater Melbourne's average, making up 29.6% of Doveton's population.

 Frequently Asked Questions - Diversity